Tepe Hissar: Hissar III

+"In concert with almost all other areas of Iran, the north-eastern regions of Iran host a major decline in settlement and in evident socio-political complexity at the turn of the third-second millennia BC.
+At Tepe Hissar, the sophisticated architecture of level IIIB was replaced by poorly planned structures at the start of Hissar IIIC."

 Late Antiquity

-Sassanian period
+Sasanian era

-A large Sassanian period building, built with large baked bricks and termed a Palace by the excavators, was explored on a hillock near the main mound.
+A large Sasanian era building, built with large baked bricks and termed a palace by the excavators, was explored on a hillock near the main mound.
 It contained large (6 feet in diameter) ornamented stucco columns.
 The building was decorated with polychrome painting.
 Finds included a number of plaques, a bust, and a few copper coins.